 I personally do 3–4 40 minute sessions a week if I am wanting to cut (I like to eat a lot so I am willing to do more cardio).
 I do 2–3 15 minute sessions a week if I am wanting to maintain or bulk (to keep my heart and lungs healthy).
 I would NEVER recommend doing more than 45 minutes of cardio per session.
 If you do more than 50 minutes, you will put your body in a catabolic state (aka consuming your own muscle for energy).
 I personally do steady-state cardio because it is easier on my joints.
 I do incorporate HIIT from time to time in the form of Crossfit.

 Please don’t do what I do if you are not eating enough to do what I do.

 MOVING MORE = MORE CALORIES BURNED = MORE FAT BURNED

 Ok, back to it.

 I hope this helped.
-Please provide feedback on instagram if it did!
+Please provide feedback on my Sarah Bowmar Instagram page if it did!

 To get the latest from Sarah Bowmar, check out the Sarah Bowmar homepage to subscribe.